Andrew Bellis - bowmaker and violin repairer

 These are a soft spot for me because my maternal grandmother’s stepfather had a piano shop in Wareham, previously working in Bournemouth.
 When I used Minns in the 70’s it was because they sold sheet music for other instruments, and of course the AB exam books.

-PRICE had a large showroom where ‘Austin Reed’ is now, on the corner of Westover Road and Gervis Place.
-When the piano market slumped between the wars they moved into 5-7 Gervis Place that subsequently became Minns after WW2, now it is Blacks ‘camping and outdoor’ shop (I made sure I bought my latest tent there as a sort of homage to the past!).
+PRICE had a large showroom on the corner of Westover Road and Gervis Place.
+It subsequently became 'Austin Reed' gents clothing but even they've gone now.
+When the piano market slumped between the wars they moved into 5-7 Gervis Place that subsequently became Minns after WW2 and lasted until about 1990.
 There was also a shop in Boscombe, almost opposite the (Christchurch Road end of the) Arcade.

 GODFREY had a showroom at Horshoe Common.
 My grandmother’s stepfather worked for them as a door to door piano salesman!
 Later they moved to a smaller shop.
 The large original one became the British Gas showroom for years (displays of cookers, fires etc. and where one paid one’s bills), on the corner opposite the Common.
 Gone by the 1970’s.